Ginseng for Diabetes Control

 What is Ginseng?

-Ginseng is a slow growing perennial plant with fleshy roots of the genus Panax family Araliaceae.
-Ginseng is suitable for cooler climates, found in the Northern Hemisphere, in North America and in eastern Asia (Korea, north China, and eastern Siberia).
+Ginseng is a slow-growing perennial plant with fleshy roots of the genus Panax family Araliaceae.
+Ginseng is suitable for cooler climates, found in the Northern Hemisphere, in North America and eastern Asia (Korea, North China, and eastern Siberia).

 Ginseng is one of the most highly regarded medicinal plants gained the reputation of being able to promote health, general body vigor and prolong life.
 Ginseng can also be useful to treat diabetes and cholesterol.

 Ginseng lower sugar level

 The hypoglycemic activity of ginseng may be due to the enhancement of aerobic glycolysis through stimulation of beta-adrenoceptor and increase of various rate-limiting enzyme activities related to tricarboxylic acid cycle.
 Initial studies have shown that ginseng increases insulin production and reduces cell death in pancreatic beta cells.
 Also, ginseng can decrease blood glucose in type II diabetes patients.

 Ginseng lower heart diseases and strokes risks

 Ginseng decreases endothelial cell (line the inside of blood vessels) dysfunction; it means disturbance to these cells lead to a heart attack or stroke.
 Thus, ginseng can provide protection against heart attack or stroke.
 Ginseng possesses blood-thinning property.
 Therefore, should use blood-thinning medication under the supervision of your doctor.

 Ginseng is considering raising blood pressure in the beginning days of treatment.
 Thus you need to be extra careful when start taking this herb at least for first few days.